Dr Max Bader

 Email: a [dot] c [dot] monaghangmail [dot] com

-Dr Andrew Monaghan is senior research fellow in the Russia and Eurasia Programme at Chatham House.
-He is also a visiting fellow at the Changing Character of War Programme at Pembroke College, Oxford.
-Additionally he is the founder and director of the Russia Research Network, an independent organization for the generation of information and expertise on Russian politics, security and economic issues based in London.
-Until late 2012, he led the Russia related research in the Research Division of the NATO Defence College (NDC) in Rome.
-He has served as an expert witness to several parliamentary committees including the UK’s National Security Strategy Committee and the House of Commons Foreign Affairs Select Committee.
+Dr Andrew Monaghan is Director of the Russia Research Network, Ltd, and a Senior Associate Fellow of the Royal United Services Institute (RUSI) in London and a Non-Resident Associate Fellow at the NATO Defence College in Rome.
+He has been previously employed by NATO, Chatham House and the Oxford Changing Character of War Centre.
+He has served as an expert witness to several parliamentary committees including the UK’s National Security Strategy Committee and the House of Commons Foreign Affairs and Defence Select Committees and the NATO Parliamentary Committee.
 He received his PhD in Russian foreign policy (Russian perspectives of Russia-EU security relations) from the Department of War Studies, King’s College, from where he also obtained an MA in War Studies, graduating with the Simon O’Dwyer Russell prize.

-Maria Popova , PhD in Government (Harvard University), is Associate Professor of Political Science at McGill University, Montreal, Canada.
-She is also a faculty associate of the European Union Center of Excellence (EUCE) and the Institute for the Study of International Development (ISID) at McGill.
+Maria Popova, PhD in Government (Harvard University), is Associate Professor of Political Science and Jean Monnet Chair at McGill University, Montreal, Canada.
+She is also a the Scientific Co-Director of the Jean Monnet Centre Montreal and a faculty associate at the Institute for the Study of International Development (ISID) at McGill.
 She is the author of Politicized Justice in Emerging Democracies: A Study of Courts in Russia and Ukraine (Cambridge University Press, 2012), the winner of the 2012-2013 American Association for Ukrainian Studies prize for best book in the fields of Ukrainian history, politics, language, literature, and culture.
 Her research focuses on judicial independence, the rule of law, and corruption in the post-Communist region.
-She is currently working on a book manuscript on the prosecution of high-level political corruption in seven Eastern European EU members.
+She is currently working on a book manuscript on the politics of corruption prosecutions.
 She also follows and writes about post-Maidan judicial reform in Ukraine.

 Email: Federica [dot] Prinaglasgow [dot] ac [dot] uk